adelphi-ed-tech/au-courses/courses/school-networks.md

 (Operating Systems) that drive computers.
 We'll also learn about the specific hardware of our RPIs and install an operating system so we can take them out for a test drive.
 By the end of the week you should have a bootable Raspberry Pi that is housed in a homemade case of your design.
+You should be able to log into your computer with a working display (monitor) and keyboard/mouse.
+You will also make sure that it connects to the internet.

 **Watch & Read:**